Skip nav to main content.

 Find a Branch With a Coin Machine

-PDCU coin machines are available free to members at our Southfield, Warren, and Ypsilanti branches during regular business hours.
+PDCU coin machines are available at our Southfield, Warren, and Ypsilanti branches during regular business hours.
 No rolling or sorting required.
-Just pour your coins in and get a printed total.
 Check branch hours before you head out.

 View Locations and Hours